 - Validate reports on save (enabled by default) -- Enable this option to validate the SQL syntax when you save the report.

-Admin Portal saves your report in the My Reports folder.
+Admin Portal saves your report to the Reports section.